 With reference to the EPSRP Guidelines and, more precisely, to the requested interpretation of split recommendations, the Working Group finds as follows:

-in the event that there are different outcomes from the upper and lower case evaluations, the evaluation of the lower case shall prevail; and
+In the event that there are different outcomes from the upper and lower case evaluations, the evaluation of the lower case shall prevail;

-possible measures to mitigate risks of confusion are better handled at the registry level, as the appropriate organization to serve local community needs, subject to the relevant RFCs including RFC 6912.
+Possible measures to mitigate risks of confusion are better handled at the registry level, as the appropriate organization to serve local community needs, subject to the principles and provisions set out in the relevant RFCs including RFC 6912 (especially paragraph 6); and

+Any process that evaluates IDNs or ASCII character strings, as potential new TLD labels, should be consistent with maintaining the security and stability of the DNS as a global resource for all Internet users, of all languages, according to the principles set out in the RFCs including RFC 6912.

 The Working Group recommends that, after the internal approval process, the ICANN staff publish the revised EPSRP Guidelines in a timely manner.
 Considering that members and observers of the Working Group have long-term expertise in the IDN area, the Working Group remains available to provide further guidance and advice.